Kah0ona/slate/README.md

 * Clone the repo to your local working directory
 * Open that directory in terminal/cmd and run "npm install"
 * After that run "bower install"
-* Then run "grunt deploy", and grunt
+* Run "grunt deploy"
+* Run "grunt"
+* Change css/style.css and the working dir in Gruntfile.js to reflect your current theme
 * Ready to go!

 **Deploy**